emanuel0303/Shopping_cart/README.md

-# Shopping Cart Application
+# Shopping Cart Page

-This is a simple shopping cart application implemented in Java using SQLite for database operations.
+This is a simple shopping cart page implemented in Java using SQLite for database operations.

 ## Setup Instructions